FibreFoX/javafx-gradle-plugin/README.md

         runtime: null
     ]
     appName = "project" // this is used for files below "src/main/deploy", e.g. "src/main/deploy/windows/project.ico"
-    additionalAppResources = null // path to some additional resources when creating application-bundle secondaryLaunchers = [[appName:"somethingDifferent"], [appName:"somethingDifferent2"]]
+    additionalBundlerResources = null // path to some additional resources for the bundlers when creating application-bundle additionalAppResources = null // path to some additional resources when creating application-bundle secondaryLaunchers = [[appName:"somethingDifferent"], [appName:"somethingDifferent2"]]
     fileAssociations = null // List<Map<String, Object>>